Send-To Menu shortcuts

 Hold down the Shift key on your keyboard as your right-click a folder or file anywhere on your computer, then move your cursor down to the basic Send to menu.
 This will add a ton of new folder locations and applications to send your files and folders to.

 Still can’t find the place you want your file or folder to go?
 Here’s how you change the short cuts in the Send-To menu.
 Fun fact!
 There is actually a special file path that leads you straight to the real folder!
 See, I told you file paths were pretty cool.
-If you missed last week when we talked about file and folder paths, follow this link to learn more: https://stapleyaccounting.com/?p=1416
+If you missed last week when we talked about this in an earlier blog.

 The path that will lead you straight to your Send-To menu folder is: C:\Users\<yourusername>\AppData\Roaming\Microsoft\Windows\SendTo This would be a good file path to keep for future reference in your clipboard.
 Put the username of your account in the space provided for yourusername.
 The username of my old computer was simply my name \<sarah>\.